apigee/registry/README.md

 This is because container builds exclude `CGO`, which is required by the default database (sqlite3).
-To resolve this, you could rebuild your container with a modified `registry.yaml` (this is the default configuration used by the build) or (more simply) specify a configuration using the environment variables referenced in [config/registry.yaml](config/registry.yaml).
+To resolve this, you could rebuild your container with a modified `registry.yaml` (this is the default configuration used by the build) or, more simply, specify a configuration using the environment variables referenced in [config/registry.yaml](config/registry.yaml).
 Following those, your `docker run` invocation might look like this: